 Research Grants

 Antibacterial management effect for community dentistry through staff education in the Greater Geelong region of Australia.
-MC Smith, Jacqueline Pawlak, L Carroll, S Lewis.
-Dentistry.
+Smith MC, Pawlak J, Carroll L, Lewis S. Dentistry.
 2021; 11(12) No: 1000612.

 Are Australian parents following feeding guidelines that will reduce their child’s risk of dental caries?
 Martin-Kerry J, Gussy M, Gold L, Calache H, Boak R, Smith M, de Silva A. Child: Care, Health and Development.
 2020; 46(4): 495-505.